JacquesCarette/Drasil/wiki/Git2Know-for-Drasil.md

 Merge conflicts will likely appear if more than one person is working on a repo (which is quite often).
 A merge conflict occurs when git cannot figure out which parts of code to include and which parts to leave out.
 Many times, this happens when two different changes are made to the same line of code at the same time.
 Unfortunately, there is no automatic fix for merge conflicts.
 It must be manually resolved by one of the developers or contributors.

 To merge a branch, follow these steps:
-1. Perform `git pull` on master.
+1. Perform `git pull` on main.
 2. Use `git switch` or `git checkout -b` to get into the desired branch.
-3. Call `git merge master` to merge any new changes from master into your current branch.
+3. Call `git merge main` to merge any new changes from main into your current branch.
 If your terminal does not complain, that means the merge was successful and you do not have to continue this procedure.
 Otherwise, continue.
 4. Your terminal should now tell you if there are any merge conflicts.
 If so, follow the link to the file with conflicts.
 The files where the merge conflict happened will appear with the following syntax:

     ```